 The final option is the Display In box.
 This sets all of the places that this report is visible, and by default has 3 options: Reports area, Forms for Related Record Types, Lists for Related Record Types.
 If you mark the report as Related to Accounts, you can choose if your report can be run from an Account Form, from a List of Accounts such as a search, or only from the main Reports area.
 For display in List for Related Record Types and Forms for Related Record Types to work, the report has to be written with pre-filtering turned on.
 More information on advanced pre-filtering can be found here.

 Once you’re all done with getting the selections just the way you want, Save and Close the report.
 By refreshing the list of reports, the newly added report should appear.
-You can edit it almost exactly the same way, including uploading a new .rdl file to replace the existing one in CRM.
+You can edit it almost exactly the same way, including uploading a new .rdl file to replace the existing one in Dynamics 365.